 - Strive towards reaching a resolution instead of getting mired in the details

 - Aim to say how you feel, rather than put something on someone else.
-Eg – ‘I feel like we could do better’ rather than ‘you should do better’
+For example: ‘I feel like we could do better’ rather than ‘you should do better’

 - Find a solution you’re both happy with

-- Don’t leave the situation without coming to an agreement.
-If it gets too heated, it’s fine to take a break, but leaving it unresolved will only cause more trouble later
+- Try not to leave the situation without coming to an agreement.
+If things get too heated, it’s okay to take a break, but leaving it unresolved can result in further conflict down the track.

 Do you have healthy boundaries?

-A healthy boundary is created by inner and outer respect – it means you’re willing to both let someone in, with trust and companionship, or to push someone back by letting them know you’re uncomfortable or not happy with something.
+A healthy boundary is defined by inner and outer respect – it means you’re willing to let someone in, with trust and companionship, but also push someone back by letting them know when you’re uncomfortable or not happy with something.